 The principle behind Stochastic Oscillator -

-In the above example, we discussed just one candlestick depicting the price action of a single day.
-Now let us extend this logic to a longer period say 14 days.
-The difference between the highest price in the 14 days and the lowest price in the 14 days will be the range of this period.
+The difference between the highest price in the 14 days ( the default stochastic period) and the lowest price in the 14 days is the range of this period.
 Now if the closing price is near the high of 14 days period, that is, on the upper side of the range, we say that the stock is in an uptrend, since in an uptrend the closing price tends to be near the high.

 This fundamental observation forms the principle behind the stochastic oscillator.